 Banana Oat Cookies Recipe

 It’s quite easy to alter the portions depending on how many black bananas you have.
-Just remember that one banana requires 225g of oats and one spoon of peanut butter.
+Just remember that one banana requires 120 g of oats and one tablespoon of peanut butter.

 I hope you enjoy these banana oat cookies!
-Looking for others ways to use up black bananas?
-Try this dairy free banana ice-cream – ready in 5 minutes!
+Looking for other ways to use up black bananas?
+Try this vegan banana ice cream – ready in 5 minutes!